For a first-time Safari-goer, you will feel like you want to take the whole country,

 The best places to buy coffee, tea, and snacks will be in established

 supermarkets and shops in the big towns, and these will often have a fixed price.

 However, remember that in the curio shops in the Kenya safari circuits

-shops where you will buy your souvenirs, the price is not fixed.
+is where you will buy your souvenirs, the price is not fixed.